santoshn86/santoshn86/README.md

 - 👋 Hi, I’m Santosh Narwad
 - 👀 I’m interested in Software Testing
-- 🌱 I’m currently perusing BE in AI and Data Science
+- 🌱 I’m currently perusing 3rd year of BE in AI and Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...